marcusjwhelan/nedb-shell/README.md

 let johnUsers = db.users.Find({ firstName: 'John' }).toArray()
 #
 #
-# There is also FindOne but Find is the only function that returns a cursor.
+# There is also FindOne, although this does not return a cursor.
 db.users.FindOne({ firstName: 'John' })
 > {
   "firstName": "John",